National Institute of Technology, Tiruchirappalli: Residential Zone

 Residential facilities are provided on campus for students, faculty and staff of the institute.
 Most students live on campus in the residential hostels.
 In all, there are twenty-two boys' and five girls' hostels with a capacity of five thousand students.
 With the exception of the girls' hostel, all the others are located on the northern side of the campus.
 Meals are served by two mega messes and two government messes along with a pure vegetarian mess located on campus.
 There are several cafeterias on campus where food is available for purchase.
-Other amenities on campus include a guest house, a modern hospital, an Apollo pharmacy, an India Post office, State Bank of India and its two ATMs, one Canara Bank ATM, Cafe Coffee day restaurant, Naturals parlor and one supermarket.

-The institute has a student activity centre (SAC) and is the hub for most of the major extra-curricular activities.
-The SAC building was inaugurated in the year 2012.
-The dance, music and the National Cadet Corps groups carry out all their activities at the SAC.
-It also houses the Café Coffee Day restaurant.

 Organization

 Academic departments

 The institution started in 1964 with three engineering departments, namely, Civil Engineering, Electrical and Electronics Engineering and Mechanical Engineering.
 In 1967, the departments of Chemical Engineering and Metallurgical and Materials Engineering were established.
 The Electronics and Communication Engineering department was established in the year 1968.
 The faculty members of the Electronics and Communication Engineering department established and maintain the Campus Communication Services (CCS), National Knowledge Network (NKN), and virtual class rooms of the institute.
 The Departments of Production Engineering, Architecture, Computer Science and Engineering, and Instrumentation and Control Engineering were established in 1977, 1980, 1982, and 1993, respectively.

 The Department of Management Studies (DoMS) was established in 1978 and is one of the oldest business schools in India.
 It offers an MBA programme with specializations in human resource management, marketing, finance, production and operations, business analytics, information systems and IT consulting, and general management.
 Unlike the rest of the courses in the institute, DoMS follows a trimester pattern with a two-month compulsory internship at the end of the first year.

 The Department of Energy and Environment (DEE), formerly known as the Centre for Energy and Environmental Science and Technology (CEESAT), was founded in 1995 with the support of the governments of the United Kingdom and India.
 The goal of DEE is to develop technologies and technical human resources to address problems and create a better energy and environmental future.
 DEE supports energetic research and instruction in the fields of environmental pollution control, energy and environmental audit, and sustainable energy technology.
 The academic staff members of DEE received training at several UK universities, including the University of Manchester Institute of Science and Technology, De Montfort University, the Universities of Salford, Sheffield, Reading, and Leeds, as well as the Building Research Establishment.